British Foreign Secretary Boris Johnson quits as Brexit crisis deepens

 The E.U. has repeatedly warned Britain that time is running out to seal a divorce deal before March 29, 2019.

-Opposition leader Jeremy Corbyn told the House of Commons: "The agreement took two years to reach and just two days to unravel.
-How can she get good deal with the E.U. when she can't even broker one within her own cabinet?"
+Jeremy Corbyn, the leader of the opposition Labour party, told the House of Commons: "The agreement took two years to reach and just two days to unravel.
+How can she get good deal with the E.U. when she can't even broker one within her own Cabinet?"

 In his resignation letter, Davis said May’s policy is “weak” and predicted it would “lead to further demands for concessions” from the E.U.